smspillaz/reading/papers/rl/grounded_language/what_do_navigation_agents_learn_about_their_environment.md

 ---
-title: What do navigation agents learn about their environment?
+title: "What do navigation agents learn about their environment?"
+tags: ["ai2"]
 ---